top of page

 Front-row seats were available to accommodate other disabilities and provide space for Deaf patrons to be situated in front of the interpreters.

-The thing about disabilities is, I believe we all have one, visible or not.
+The thing about disabilities is that I believe we all have one, visible or not.
 Two women on our panel suffered from multiple sclerosis.
 Panelist Tamara Sellman, author of Intention Tremor, said, "My leg tremors when I stand up to speak.
 It creates a huge distraction—my brain focuses on the movement when it should be focused on my speaking, as I have word-finding and speech issues due to MS. If I focus on my jittery leg, I lose my words.”
 For Tamara, the simple offer of a stool from an event organizer can offer inclusivity for those with physical needs.

 Through slurred speech, the practice of stage presentation, and oral training, panelist Leticia Garcia Bradford commanded the articulation of her thoughts, unapologetically grasping the attention of the audience—and they loved her.